Vancouver is a super bike-friendly city (despite all the hills) and biking is a popular way to get to UBC.

 If you want to bring your bike to campus without riding the whole way, you can put your bike on the front of buses.
 It’s a simple process (even if it may seem intimidating).
 Check out the demonstration below.

 There are a few options for you to keep your bike safely locked while on campus.

 Bike lockers are personal, enclosed storage providing the safest option for securing your bike.
 There are 200 around campus and they're available for rent at $10/month plus a $45 deposit.
 Fill out this form to request a locker!

 Shared bike cages are in 10 parkades across campus and they are free to use.
 All you have to do is fill out this form to register and gain access through your UBCcard.
 You can do this at any time, but spots fill up quickly.

 There are also simple bike racks scattered around campus for you to lock your bike up but ensure you use a sturdy lock (no cable locks!).

-A program of the Alma Mater Society (AMS) Bike Co-op, the Bike Kitchen is UBC’s non-profit, full-service community bike shop, where you can find lots of services and supports for your two-wheeled chariot.
+A program of the Alma Mater Society (AMS) Bike Co-op, the Bike Kitchen is UBC’s non-profit, full-service community bike shop, where you can find lots of services and supports for your 2-wheeled chariot.
 They sell bikes made from old parts for reasonable prices and can teach you how to fix your own (or fix it with/for you).

 Another AMS Bike Co-op initiative is the student-run “Purple and Yellow” bike share.
 With a fleet of these bikes available across campus for use by members of the co-op, they’re a great option if you need an easy way to get from one class to another (sometimes that can be a 20-minute walk, so a bike is helpful!).
 To gain access to these bikes you can volunteer with the Bike Co-op and become a member, or buy a $15 membership.